Airmen Training Institution

-Airmen Training Institute (ATI) (বিমানসেনা প্রশিক্ষণ প্রতিষ্ঠান) is a training and education institution which provides basic and advance training to all men and women who are preparing to be airmens in the Bangladesh Air Force.
-The Airmen Training Institution is located in the district town of Chattogram at Air Force Base Zahurul Haque.
+Airmen Training Institute (ATI) (বিমানসেনা প্রশিক্ষণ প্রতিষ্ঠান) is a training institution of the Bangladesh Air Force which provides basic and advanced trade training to all airmen of the Bangladesh Air Force.
+The Airmen Training Institution (ATI) is located in the district town of Chattogram at Air Force Base Zahurul Haque.
 An air officer (e.g. an Air Commodore) serves as its Commandant.

-After successfully completion of Recruits Training & PTAT Training Trainees of different trade Undergone with Trade Training Basic (TTB) and Trade Training Advance (TTA).
+After successfully completion of Recruits Training & PTAT Training Trainees of different trade undergo with Trade Training Basic (TTB) and Trade Training Advance (TTA).
 After completion of advance training (TTA) Trainees of different technical trade receive Diploma certificate in respective technology which is recognlized as equivalent to the DIPLOMA in ENGINEERING by the Bangladesh Technical Education Board, Dhaka vide Notification No- BTEB/Ka/85/643 dated 16 September 1985.

 Duration of Diploma is Three Years.